Sambhar Salt Lake: Economy

-Sambhar Salt Lake is India's largest saline lake and is the source of most of Rajasthan's salt production.
-It produces 196,000 tonnes of clean salt every year, which is around 9% of India's salt production.
-Salt is produced by evaporation of brine and is mostly managed by the government-owned company - Sambhar Salts Ltd.(SSL), a joint venture of the Hindustan Salts Ltd. and the state government.
+The Sambhar Salt Lake is the source of most of Rajasthan's salt production.
+It produces 196,000 tonnes of clean salt every year, which is around 0.66% of India's salt production.
+Salt is produced by evaporation of brine and is mostly managed by the government-owned company Sambhar Salts Ltd. (SSL), a joint venture of the Hindustan Salts Limited and the state government.
 SSL owns 3% of the eastern lake.